idjoo/boilerplate-fastapi/docs/getting_started.md

 2.  **Initialize Database (Important):**

-    Since this is a boilerplate, you need to generate the initial migration for your models:
+    Since this is a boilerplate, you need to generate the initial migration to create the tables for your models:

     ```sh
+    # Generate the first migration file based on the models
     uv run alembic revision --autogenerate -m "chore: init"

+    # Apply the migration to the database
     uv run alembic upgrade head
     ```